o1-labs/proof-of-alpha/rfcs/0001-back-end.md

 ## Detailed design
 [detailed-design]: #detailed-design
-Generally the short-term alternative to *Faux zk Oracles* proposed here, is simply a back end API which takes a `cryptoExchange`, `apiToken`,`timeFrame`, and `tradingPair`, all defined by the user in the PoA UI, and performs as follow:
+Generally the short-term alternative to *Faux zk Oracles* proposed here, is simply a back-end API which takes a `cryptoExchange`, `apiToken`,`timeFrame`, and `tradingPair`, all defined by the user in the PoA UI, and performs as follow:

 1. Given these parameters, the API structures and makes a request to retrieve applicable trades from the `cryptoExchange` API.
 2. **Given the response to 1), structures and returns a response including at least: